lsuutari19/master_thesis_stuff/DIARY.md

 - Screenshot(s) for the backup/restore process of pfSense configs for task 2
 - filesystem automatic mounting in kali+terraform (the version in terraform-testing/attack-machine.tf/L39-L44 shows how we can mount it, this would need to be added to kali start config & enable the filesharing from terraform) https://registry.terraform.io/providers/DevScrewOps/libvirt/latest/docs/resources/domain#sharing-filesystem-between-libvirt-host-and-guest

-# Future work
-- Dockerize VMs in lab1/lab2, find more lightweight solutions?
-- Wireguard instead of OpenVPN as the VPN solution (OpenVPN automates too much stuff which coul d prove to be useful for students to learn, this would cause the task to take a lot longer though so we have to recognize that in the grading)
-- Bringing the system to cloud?

 Lab2: Important Notification
 Affected tasks: Task 1 only